Who is Green Girl?

 The idea for Green Girl Garden sprouted in late 2019, but I've had a love of plants and horticulture since I was born.

 After the birth of our second child, and frankly, awhile before that, I realized I could not go back to yet another office job I wasn’t able to stomach going to day after day, much less happy and thriving.
 I had no idea what I wanted to do when I grew up, and I was 36.

-I kept thinking to myself on my daily waddles around my neighborhood, “Why can’t I just raise my kids and piddle around with my plants and garden and fish?”
+I kept thinking to myself on my daily waddles around my neighborhood, “Why can’t I just raise my kids and piddle around with my plants and garden?”
 Turns out, I CAN.

 I was like one of those plants you may have picked up at your big box store labeled simply, “Hardy Houseplant,” or worse, “Office Plant,” where you have no idea what it actually needs to grow and thrive- you just assume the obvious: water and sunlight.
 You’ve seen them.
 You may have even bought one.
 It’s ok, I have about half a dozen.

 So, you start throwing those things at this hardy houseplant all willy nilly, with no regard to how much water, how much sunlight, does it freak out if its leaves get wet, and so on.
 Before you know it, it’s on death’s door.
 If only you’d done a little bit of research to find out what it actually is, and what it wants and needs.
 Most of my adult life had been approached this same way: Haphazard care fueled by incorrect assumptions.

 So, how did we get here?

 After getting sober in June 2017, I realized I had neglected any semblance of any true interests or hobbies.
 Sure, I had an outside garden that I had mostly neglected, but several hydrangea bushes that bloomed beautifully, so that counted.
 I started reading a little more and a little more, remembering the difference between perennials and annuals, taking my son to our locally owned garden center at the start of each growing season to pick out flowers and plants for outside.